-Make Up Time Policy
+Make Up Time Policy:

 - 1. No make-up time is allowed for unexcused absences.
-Unexcused absences consist of the following reasons, including but not limited to: - Student illness with no medical documentation. - Family member illness with or without medical documentation - Childcare problems - Transportation problems

-- Students are only permitted to be absent for a total of 35 hours during the entire program; the student MUST stay below 35 hours missed in order to continue to receive financial aid - 2.
-Make up time is allowed only for excused absences; a maximum of 24 hours is eligible for make-up per semester, only with appropriate approved documentation.
+Unexcused absences consist of the following reasons, including but not limited to: - Student illness with no medical documentation - non-urgent appointment (i.e. doctor, dentist, etc). - family member (other than student's child) illness with or without medical documentation - Childcare problems - Transportation problems - Students are only permitted to be absent for a total of 35 hours during the entire program; the student MUST stay below 35 hours missed in order to continue to receive financial aid - 2.
+Make up time is allowed only for excused absences; a maximum of 24 hours of missed class time is eligible for make-up per semester, only with appropriate approved documentation.
 It is the student's responsibility to schedule a meeting with the instructor to make a plan for make-up time.
 The student MUST stay below 35 hours of missed time whether excused or unexcused.
-Excused absences consist of the following reasons: - Road closure or "No Unnecessary Travel" advisories with documentation of proof - Jury duty and mandated court appearances with documentation of proof - Military service with documentation of proof - Medical documentation for communicable disease - Medical documentation for student illness or injury - Observance of a Religious holiday must be approved one week in advance - Unplanned hospitalization of the student or first degree relative with documentation of proof - Funeral of a first degree relative with documentation of proof
+Excused absences consist of the following reasons: - Road closure or "No Unnecessary Travel" advisories with documentation of proof - Jury duty and mandated court appearances with documentation of proof - Military service with documentation of proof - Medical documentation for communicable disease - Medical documentation for student illness or injury - Medical documentation for child's illness

+- Observance of a Religious holiday must be approved one week in advance - Unplanned hospitalization of the student or first degree relative with documentation of proof - Funeral of a first degree relative with documentation of proof